Trilogy Casini vs G36 Rectangular Fiberglass Pool Comparison

 The Casini has a single bench seat along the entire deep end wall that is eighteen inches wide.

-The Greco has an arched bench seat across the shallow end that is two feet wide narrowing to one foot wide in the center.
+The G36 has an arched bench seat across the shallow end that is two feet wide narrowing to one foot wide in the center.
 It also has small bench seats in the deep end corners.

 Considering that most pools have patio space adjacent to the shallow end of the pool, we felt that a shallow end bench would serve several purposes.